Keith Quinn (broadcaster): Career

-In 2014, he was flown by Emirates Airlines to Dubai to speak at the Dubai 'Long Lunch' along with former England rugby star Matt Dawson.
+In 2014, he was flown by the airline Emirates to Dubai to speak at the Dubai 'Long Lunch' along with former England rugby star Matt Dawson.
 Apart from his regular appearances speaking in New Zealand he has spoken in South Africa (at the Wanderers Club in Johannesburg), in London (at The Rugby Club), in Sydney, in Hong Kong and in one of his most memorable places for the SCRUM Club (Supporters Club Rugby Union in Morobe) in Lae in Northern Papua New Guinea.

 He is retired and lives in Wellington, New Zealand.